WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 4.9

-You can pass additional arguments to :command:`borg create` when built-in backups are triggerd.
+You can pass additional arguments to :command:`borg create` when built-in backups are triggered.

 **Example:**